adoxa/ansicon/readme.txt

     Line sequences use the window; column sequences use the buffer.
     Tabs are fixed at eight columns.

-    There's a conflict with NVIDIA's drivers, requiring the setting of the Environment Variable:
+    There may be a conflict with NVIDIA's drivers, requiring the setting of the Environment Variable:

 	ANSICON_EXC=nvd3d9wrap.dll;nvd3d9wrapx.dll